 What Is A Relationship Break?

-When couples can’t stay together or even talk to each other without losing it, they stay away from each other until they are clear about what they want.
-In short, they take a break.
-Taking a break is nothing but giving each other space and time they need to rethink and gain clarity about where they stand in the relationship and what they want from it.
+When couples can’t stay together or even talk to each other without losing it, they opt for a short separation period until they are clear about what they want.
+In short, they take a breather from their relationship.
+Taking a break is nothing but giving each other space and time they need to recharge, rethink, and gain clarity about where they stand in the relationship and what they want from it.

 Although it initially aims to prevent a complete breakup, it could eventually lead there if both or one of the partners realizes they do not want to continue

-The rules of ‘taking a break’ vary from couple to couple.
+The rules of ‘taking a break in a relationship’ vary from couple to couple.
 Based on that, there can be different types of relationship breaks.

 Five Ways To Take A Break From Your Relationship

 If you want to take a break, talk to your partner and discuss what exactly you want to do and why.
-Depending on what the couple wants, a relationship break can be one of the five types.
+Depending on what the couple wants, a relationship reconsideration period can be one of the five types.

 1. The no-contact break